 Sounds relaxing, doesn’t it?

 If Thanksgiving wouldn’t be Thanksgiving without your dearest friends or family, then bring them, too.
-1848 Island Manor House Chincoteague Bed and Breakfast has eight rooms, and across the street Miss Molly’s Inn has seven rooms.
+1848 Island Manor House Chincoteague Bed and Breakfast has eight rooms.
 You can spend Thanksgiving with the people you love, enjoying their company all the more because none of you will have to worry about cooking or cleaning.
 Instead, explore the beautiful surroundings together.

-Our Chincoteague Bed and Breakfasts – both the 1848 Island Manor House and Miss Molly’s – are located on Main Street in the heart of Chincoteague village.
+Our Chincoteague Bed and Breakfast, 1848 Island Manor House, is located on Main Street in the heart of Chincoteague village.
 Shops, restaurants, and art galleries are a short walk from from the front door.
 Chincoteague National Wildlife Refuge on Assateague Island is just a few miles from the inns – easily accessible by bike or car.

 Make this Thanksgiving special.
 Spend it at our Chincoteage Island Bed and Breakfast.

 Thanksgiving Package at the Island Manor – $695.00 Inclusive:

 - homemade snacks and nibbles available 24 hrs a day

 - a Dozen chocolate covered strawberries in your room on arrival